Frequently Asked Questions Regarding the National Institute of Justice's Confidentiality and Human Subject Protection Requirements

 - Q: How do I know if my research involves human subjects?

-- A: Research that involves collecting or analyzing information obtained from an individual person whose responses are the object of the study is considered human subject research.
-Some examples of human subject research, common to NIJ-funded research, include when participants complete questionnaires; they participate in interviews; their behavior is observed; and their opinions of their activities are studied.
+- A: Research that involves collecting or analyzing information obtained from an individual person whose responses about themselves are the object of the study is considered human subject research.
+Some examples of human subject research, common to NIJ-funded research, include when participants complete questionnaires about themselves; they participate in interviews designed to collect information about themselves; their behavior is observed; and their opinions of their activities are studied.
 The use of identifiable data about individuals and studies that involve human tissues and DNA for research purposes may also qualify.

 - Q: What if my research does not involve human subjects and I will not be collecting any data identifiable to a private person?